drcongo/TCDR-Safari-Extension-/README.md

 # TC;DR

 A Safari extension to let site owners know that you closed the tab and didn't read their article because of their bullshit modal overlays.
+See [Tab Closed; Didn't Read](http://tabcloseddidntread.com) for more details.

 ## How